Abortion law by end of year - Irish PM

 The final figures were 66.4% in favour of the change and 33.6% voting no.

-The Eighth Amendment was inserted into the Irish constitution in 1983 and it gave an equal right to life to both a mother and an unborn child.
+The Eighth Amendment was inserted into the Irish constitution in 1983 and it gave an equal right to life to the unborn and the mother.

 Thousands of Irish women travelled to the UK every year for abortions, or sourced abortion pills.